-Andrea started as a full-time Keeper at the Toronto Zoo in March 1995 and worked in various areas of the Zoo.
-In 1997 she joined a
+Andrea started as a full-time Keeper at the Toronto Zoo in March 1995 and worked in

 Vancouver Island Marmot and was fortunate enough to be involved in the captive breeding and release programs for these animals.
 In 2001 Andrea moved into the position of Curatorial Assistant which had the responsibility of managing all imports and exports of animals to and from the Toronto Zoo.
 In her time in this position she was responsible for over 2000 live animal shipments both domestically and internationally.
 In 2012 Andrea joined the Wildlife Care Supervisor team and currently has responsibility of the Africa Rainforest Pavilion.